joeattardi/picmo/docs/docs/api/picmo/types/category-key.md

 # `CategoryKey`

 Uniquely identifies one of the supported emoji categories.
-The valid values are:

 - `activities`
 - `animals-nature`